Does home insurance cover natural disasters?

 Keep in mind that homeowners insurance does not cover flooding, so any flood damage that results from a hurricane or tornado would not be covered by your policy.
 You’ll need separate flood insurance for that damage.

 Damage caused by lightning and thunderstorms is covered by homeowners insurance.
 If a bolt of lightning strikes your roof and causes a house fire, strikes a tree that falls on your roof, or causes a power surge that fries your television, your home insurance policy should cover the damage.

 Homeowners insurance covers damage caused by winter storms and ice buildup, like if an ice dam causes your roof to collapse.
 If extreme cold freezes your heating system or plumbing, home insurance may help cover the cost of repairs as long as the systems were in use, like if you had the heat on during a blizzard.
 But if you went on vacation for a couple of weeks and left the water tank on and it froze, you likely wouldn’t be covered.

 Standard home insurance covers damage caused by volcanic blasts, ash, dust, and lava flow.
 If the volcanic eruption leads to fire and smoke damage, home insurance will cover that, too.
 But if the eruption leads to an earthquake, homeowners insurance would likely not cover the quake damage.

-Homeowners insurance also doesn’t cover damage caused by earthquakes.
-To protect your home from quake damage, you’ll need to add a coverage add-on, or endorsement, to your home insurance.
-If your insurer doesn’t offer an earthquake endorsement, or if you’re worried about quake damage where you live, you may want to consider purchasing separate earthquake insurance.
+Homeowners insurance doesn’t cover damage caused by earthquakes.
+To protect your home from quake damage, you’ll need to add a coverage add-on to your home insurance policy or purchase separate earthquake insurance.